NativeScript/docs-v7/getting-started.md

 }
 ```

-> **Note**: For a more in-depth look at styling NativeScript apps, including a list of support CSS properties, check out our [styling](styling.md) article.
+> **TIP**: For a more in-depth look at styling NativeScript apps, including a list of support CSS properties, check out our [styling](styling.md) article.

 ## Step 6.4: Run your updated app